NullArray/WinBins-Plus/README.md

 ### Update

-In the PenTest Directory i have uploaded some pre-built PE's that might come in handy during an active engagement where a Windows box is theprimary target.
+In the PenTest Directory i have uploaded some pre-built PE's that might come in handy during an active engagement where a Windows box is the target.

 ### Note